Ohio Christian University

-Ohio Christian University (OCU) is a private Christian college in Circleville, Ohio.
+Ohio Christian University (OCU) is a private Christian college in Circleville, Ohio, United States.
 It is denominationally affiliated with the Churches of Christ in Christian Union.

 History

 The school was founded in 1948 as Mount of Praise Bible College, which met at the Mount of Praise Campground, where the Churches of Christ in Christian Union held annual revivalist camp meetings.
 The primary objective of the bible college was to train ministers for the Churches of Christ in Christian Union denomination.
 It later became Circleville Bible College.
 In 2006, the college changed its name to Ohio Christian University and received regional accreditation.

 The university was granted an exception to Title IX in 2016 which allows it to legally discriminate against LGBT students for religious reasons.

 Presidents

 Campus

 The university sits on the outskirts of Circleville, Ohio.
 Classes are located in the Maxwell Center, Johnson Hall, and the Robert W. Plaster Free Enterprise Center.
 Students reside as freshmen in York Hall and Moore Hall.
 From there, they may choose to live in New Hall for women and New 2 Hall for men, or a selection of on-campus townhouses.